funkrusher/acme-framework-quarkus-jooq-gradle-liquibase/README.md

 ```code
 gradlew test
 ```
-The testing-framework will fire up a mariadb-testcontainer automatically and will apply the flyway-migrations to it.
+The testing-framework will fire up a mariadb-testcontainer automatically and will apply the liquibase-migrations to it.
 This way the Unit-Tests can expect a real database to be available behind the tested code, and with the help of jOOQ the expected database-content can be validated after each test.

 ## Dockerizing the application